TidalCub/Uni-PHP/README.md

 `preg_match('/^(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*[@$!%*?&])[A-Za-z\d@$!%*?&]{8,}$/', $password);`

-*when used in an if statment, if it matches it will return true*
+*when used in an if statement, if it matches it will return true*

 **Validating Names**
-Steralise the input
+Sterilise the input
 `$first_name = htmlspecialchars($_POST["Firstname"])`

 Perform a regex to ensure it only contains letters `preg_match('/^[A-Za-z]+$/', $first_name);`

 **Validating UserNames**
-This will depend on your username requierments, but the ideaa is the same
+This will depend on your username requirements, but the idea is the same

 **Example Validation**